MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection.md

 ### [Portal](#tab/portal)

 1. In the Azure portal, go to your cluster and select **Databases**.
-Then, select the database you created.
+Then, select the database that contains your target table.

     :::image type="content" source="media/ingest-data-event-hub/select-test-database.png" alt-text="Screenshot of Azure Data Explorer web U I left menu, showing the Test Database item, selected.":::